CounselingStudent Counseling & Psychological Services (SCPS) Group Counseling provides individual and group counseling

-Student Counseling Services (SCS) utilizes a brief individual counseling treatment model as described in the Scope of Services statement above.
-Depending on a student’s presenting issue(s), SCS may offer enrolled Auburn University students between 1-10 individual counseling sessions per academic year.
+Student Counseling & Psychological Services (SCPS) utilizes a brief individual counseling treatment model as described in the Scope of Services statement above.
+Depending on a student’s presenting issue(s), SCPS may offer enrolled Auburn University students between 1-10 individual counseling sessions per academic year.
 These individual counseling sessions usually occur on a bi-weekly basis.
-In rare circumstances, the SCS Case Review Team will consider extending the number of individual sessions if it is clinically-indicated.
+In rare circumstances, the SCPS Case Review Team will consider extending the number of individual sessions if it is clinically-indicated.
 The client and counselor will discuss this if it is appropriate.
 Auburn University students who are academically suspended may be able to access services as part of their comprehensive plan to return to the university.
 Individual counseling provides an opportunity to explore student concerns on a one-to-one basis within the context of a confidential relationship.
-The SCS counseling model attempts to empower students with the resources needed to make positive changes in their life.
+The SCPS counseling model attempts to empower students with the resources needed to make positive changes in their life.
 The counselor and client work together to discuss and define personal issues and reach mutually agreed upon treatment goals.
 Issues may include:

 - Significant changes in mood